 - Physical presence in Australia for 183 days or more in a tax year generally triggers Australian tax residency

-- Membership of a specific Commonwealth superannuation scheme or spouse/child of such a person.
+- Membership of a specific Commonwealth or public sector superannuation scheme or spouse/child of such a person.

 Below is an indication of how common items are taxed depending on whether you are considered a resident or non-resident of Australia.
 Note that the application of any Double Tax Treaty in place will generally prevail over Australian laws.

 - Investment income – All worldwide investment income for residents is taxable in Australia.
-Where a resident purchases shares via loan to earn dividend income, certain share portfolio expenses such as interest are deductible.
+Where a resident purchases shares with borrowed funds to earn dividend income, certain share portfolio expenses such as interest are deductible.
 Rental income for properties located worldwide is taxable in Australia.

 - CGT – A capital gain arises where the proceeds of disposing an asset exceed the amount paid for the asset plus any transaction costs.
 Assets held for more than 12 months will qualify for a 50% general discount, such that only 50% on the gain is taxable.